 The most likely causes of mouth ulcers include:

-5. Vitamin deficiencies and reduced immunity.
+5. Lack of vitamins and reduced immunity.

 6. Viral infection.